 During her time off, you can find Meryl walking around her neighborhood track, kayaking, at the movies, the theater, the beach, or a museum.
-Many vacations with her husband involve excursions to New York City to visit their daughters, sons-in-law, and grandchildren.
+Many vacations with her husband involve excursions to Northern New Jersey to visit their daughters, sons-in-law, and grandchildren.
 You can often find them at Union and Penn Stations, hovering near the train departure boards…

 Contact Meryl Weiner:

 Teddy has served as Temple Micah’s Music Director since 1985.
 He conducts the choirs and instrumentalists, plays the piano, teaches music in Machon Micah, and tutors b’nai mitzvah students.
 In addition to his work at Temple Micah, he has taught music at a number of schools in the Washington, DC area.
 He delights in transmitting our Jewish musical heritage, and enjoys writing new music for the synagogue.
 Temple Micah incorporates many of his arrangements for singers and bands into our services.

 Teddy’s love of music is far reaching.
 He is a past President of the Guild of Temple Musicians, a national organization of music directors, organists, composers, and singers, affiliated with the American Conference of Cantors and, has served on the board of the American Conference of Cantors, the Joint Commission of Synagogue Music of the URJ, and Transcontinental Music Publications.